IRSND - english

 11111111000000001000000001111111 p = 2, a = 0x00ff, c = 0x0001, f = 0x00

-So, IRMP could IRSND identify the frame generated by IRSND as protocol number 2, address 0x00FF and command 0x0001.
+IRMP identified the frame generated by IRSND as protocol number 2, address 0x00FF and command 0x0001.

-Actual IRSND under Linux/Windows simulates always the pressing of a key done twice - with a pause time between the frames.
+Under Linux/Windows, IRSND always emulates a key press twice, with a wait between the frames.
 The output is therefore:

-The reason is simple: Here you can test, if IRSND handles the toggle bit used by some protocols correctly:
+The reason is simple: This makes it easy to test whether IRSND correctly handles the toggle bit used by some protocols:

 Appendix